 On-air identification and location: The female presenter never announced a formal station identification.
 She also never gave her name on air, only describing herself as "Liberty".

 Similarly, no specific place of origin was given.
 "Liberty" often said that she was "speaking to you from the heart of our Malvinas, Georgias and South Sandwich Islands", though this was probably not intended to be taken as literally as it has been by some radio historians.
 The latter have sometimes reported that "Liberty" claimed to be broadcasting from the Falklands themselves.

 The confusion extends in some cases to confusing Liberty with LRA60 Radio Nacional Islas Malvinas, the name given by the invading forces to the island's radio service (the Falkland Islands Broadcasting Station) after they seized it on 2 April 1982.

 Means of transmission: The broadcasts were aired on shortwave.
 The most commonly heard frequency was 17740 kilohertz in the 16-metre shortwave band.
 This channel (high up the shortwave band) is much more suitable for the lengthy path from Argentina to Europe and North America than the much shorter distance to the Falklands.

 The transmissions came from an unconfirmed location, though it was without doubt in the Buenos Aires area.
-See the separate subsection below.
+See the section below, "Where was the transmitter site?"

-Staffing: The all-civilian team was managed by Enrique Alejandro Mancini (1931-2008), a prominent broadcaster and journalist.
+Staffing: Although under military direction, the all-civilian production team was managed by Enrique Alejandro Mancini (1931-2008), a prominent broadcaster and journalist.